Puravankara Limited

-Puravankara Limited is an Indian publicly-held real estate development company.
-It was established in 1975 by Ravi Puravankara and is headquartered in Bangalore.
-It operates in the residential and commercial sectors, having developed projects in Bengaluru, Chennai, Kochi, Coimbatore, Pune, Mumbai, Dubai and Colombo.
+Puravankara Limited is an Indian real estate development company.
+Founded in 1975 by Ravi Puravankara, the company is headquartered in Bengaluru, Karnataka.
+It develops residential and commercial properties in several Indian cities and has also undertaken projects outside India.

 History

-Puravankara Limited was incorporated by Ravi Puravankara in 1975.
+Puravankara was founded in 1975 by Ravi Puravankara.

-In March 2017, Hetero Group, acquired a 19-acre land along with a 100% equity stake in the companies from Puravankara Projects for Rs.
-475 crore.
+In March 2017, Puravankara sold a 19-acre property in Hyderabad to Hetero Group for ₹475 crore.
 In March 2017, The company's board passed a resolution to divest its investment in Raidurg Panamaktha Village, which is valued at Rs 403 crore.

 In January 2018, Puravankara Projects Ltd changed its name to Puravankara Ltd.

 In September 2019, Abhishek Kapoor was appointed chief operating officer and later promoted to the role of CEO in April 2019.

 In May 2025, Abhishek Kapoor stepped down, and Mallanna Sasalu was appointed as CEO South.

 Funding

 In March 2011, Puravankara raised foreign direct investment from Keppel Corporation of Singapore.

 In April 2015, Puravankara received ₹82 crore (US$13 million) from ASK Group for its subsidiary, Provident Housing.

 In December 2020, Puravankara obtained a $76 million investment from International Finance Corporation (IFC) and IFC Emerging Asia Fund for its affordable housing projects under the housing brand Provident.

 In April 2022, Puravankara launched a fund of ₹750 crore to invest in affordable housing projects.

 In April 2024, Provident Housing received ₹1,150 crore investment from HDFC Capital.